-Join Greg Sowell for an in-depth discussion in this video Exploring cable types and their characteristics, part of Foundations of Networking: Network Media (LANs).
+Join Greg Sowell for an in-depth discussion in this video Exploring cable types and their characteristics, part of Networking Foundations: Network Media (LANs).

 - Copper cable is the most commonly used connection media in local area networks.
 It provides high bandwidth at a low price and is easy to install.
 The vast majority of networks utilize unshielded twisted pair or UTP.
 UTP is a cable that has eight wires inside.
 The wires are twisted into pairs, leaving you with four groups of distinctly colored wires.
 Since these cables are unshielded, they rely on the twisting effect for protection.
 Twisted pair cable is used to carry both voice and network traffic.